Alex3DLabs/Klipper_Configs/Voron/CANBus/ReadMe.md

 CANBus Info

-I am currently running the folowing CANBus configuration on 2 printers.
+I am currently running the folowing CANBus configuration on 3 printers.
+A Switchwire, a Trident 250 and a Trident 350.

 BTT U2C v2.1